ops4j/org.ops4j.pax.clapper/README.md

 Pax Clapper operates with a few abstractions, and concrete implementations of these abstractions must be developed, either for public cloud providers or for in-house cloud, virtualization or other deployment architectures.

-    * Containers - Abstraction of the _clean_ host.
+    * Container - Abstraction of the _clean_ host.
-    * Runtimes - The process(es) that is started in the Container.
+    * Runtime - The process(es) that is started in the Container.
-    * Clients - User Interfaces to the running Clapper plant.
+    * Client - User Interfaces to the running Clapper plant.
+    * Cell - A logical partition of a data center, containing hosts and networks.
+    * Stage - A step in a progress of Application Lifecycle Management. dev -> qa -> uat -> prod
+    * InstancePool - A set of resources spanning all Stages and containing one Application.

 ## Containers
 The Container abstraction tries to encompass the vital parts of what is needed to run an application.
 The Container